 Considering a number of challenges faced by the company such as rapidly decreasing life cycle of technology products and declining sales of iPhones, iPads and Mac products, it can be argued that Apple organizational structure may be subjected to certain changes in the medium-term perspective.
 To be more specific, elements of matrix organizational structure and divisional organizational structure may be integrated into Apple Inc. organizational structure to a greater extent to increase the efficiency of new product development practices.

-Apple Inc. Report contains a full analysis of Apple organizational structure.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Apple.
+Apple Inc Report contains a full analysis of Apple organizational structure.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Apple.
 Moreover, the report contains analyses of Apple leadership, business strategy and organizational culture.
-The report also comprises discussions of Apple marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Apple marketing strategy, ecosystem and addresses issues of corporate social responsibility.